 The Bottom Lines:

 They are all financial poison and should be avoided at all costs if you care about your money and want it to work for you, and only you, long-term.
-It's as simple as that!
+It's just as simple as that.

-The only types of insurance that's not a "rip-off" offered by a life company are term life insurance, disability insurance, long-term care (nursing home policies), and health insurance.
+The only types of insurance that's not a "rip-off" offered by a life company are disability insurance, long-term care (nursing home policies), and health insurance.

 Home and vehicle insurance is also known as Property and Casualty insurance (P&C), and is a whole different industry altogether.
 It's also essential to maintain these adequate coverages.

-But beware, your good neighbor P&C agent (e.g., State Farm) also very much wants to peddle their whole life insurance (and sometimes annuities) too, because it pays them dozens of times more per dollar of gross premium than mundane car or home insurance.
+But beware, your good neighbor P&C agent (e.g., State Farm) also very much wants to peddle their whole life insurance (and sometimes annuities) too!
+This is because it pays them dozens of times more per dollar of gross premium than mundane car or home insurance.